-Your Yosemite and Giant Sequoias Tour begins with a convenient pickup in at your downtown hotel, then heads east out of San Francisco to Yosemite, crossing through California’s fertile San Joaquin Valley before climbing into the rocky Sierra Nevada mountains.
+Your Yosemite and Giant Sequoias Tour begins with a convenient pickup in at your downtown hotel.
+Then we head east out of San Francisco to Yosemite, crossing through California’s fertile San Joaquin Valley before climbing into the rocky Sierra Nevada mountains.
+We also offer pickups for this tour from San Jose to Yosemite or Groveland to Yosemite.
 Relax as you learn the colorful gold rush history of the region.
 The tour pauses half-way to Yosemite to stretch your legs and grab refreshments.

 Soon after finishing the trip to Yosemite National Park from San Francisco, you will experience the quiet solitude of the Tuolumne Grove of Giant Sequoias.
 You will not doubt for a second that these Yosemite trees are the largest living creatures on the planet.
 No picture does them justice, but that should not keep you from trying!

 In winter, when conditions on the Tuolumne Grove trail are snow-covered or unsafe, we substitute this experience with other attractions.
-See our Yosemite Winter Tour itinerary here.
+See our Yosemite National Park Winter Tour from San Francisco.